Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 _If you frequently deploy new user code in Dagster, you want to automate this process.
 However, this is not as straightforward as you may expect.
 Here we explain what we did at Vandebron._

 This article assumes that:
-* You (plan to) host Dagster on Kubernetes and manage its deployment with Helm and Ansible
+* you (plan to) host Dagster on Kubernetes and manage its deployment with Helm and Ansible;
-* You want to automate the deployment of new Dagster user code repositories with a CI/CD pipeline automation tool of choice
+* you want to automate the deployment of new Dagster user code repositories with a CI/CD pipeline automation tool of choice;
-* You want to be able to (re)deploy the whole Dagster system and user code from scratch
+* and you want to be able to (re)deploy the whole Dagster system and user code from scratch.

 ### Why Dagster?